-The signal strength chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon as per Error!
-Reference source not found.
-Error!
-Reference source not found.
+The signal strength chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon.

 The signal strength chart provides a traditional chart of received signal against time.
 It is excellent for determining the relative signal strength of up to six colour coded transmitters.
-Normally the intensity chart (see 4.6 WINDOWS INTENSITY CHART) will be used to confirm the frequencies present and then the signal strength chart will be used to determine the accurate signal strength of each frequency.
+Normally the intensity chart will be used to confirm the frequencies present and then the signal strength chart will be used to determine the accurate signal strength of each frequency.